damberbokati/BookKeeper/README.md

-3. Add a new Book with publisher (use can use a publisher that already exists) and author information to all 5 branches with 5 copies for each branch.
-Submit your editable SQL query that your code executes.
+**3. Add a new Book with publisher (use can use a publisher that already exists) and author information to all 5 branches with 5 copies for each branch.
+Submit your editable SQL query that your code executes.**

 Add a new book